 We act for over 280 charities & not-for-profit organisations.
 Our clients include: incorporated entities, trusts, and social enterprises, carrying out diverse activities including academies, grant making organisations, hospices, the social care sector, independent schools, museums, theatres, religious organisations and students unions.
 Our clients vary in size from smaller organisations that require independent examinations to large organisations with complex fund structures.
-In the December 2019 Charity Finance magazine annual survey of charity audit firms, which is based on feedback from our clients, we scored 97% for charity expertise and 97% for client service.
-This places us second in the UK for overall service.
+In the December 2020 Charity Finance magazine annual survey of charity audit firms (based on our clients’ feedback), we scored 100% for charity expertise and 94% for client service.
+This places us third in the UK for charity expertise and fourth overall for customer service.
 Our Charities and Not for Profit team comprises of 60 specially trained individuals, located across our five offices, who have strong values, are professional and approachable.

-A number of the members of BHP’s charity team hold the ICAEW Diploma in Charity Accounting (DChA), demonstrating BHP’s high level of competence in charity accounting and financial management which makes a real difference to organisations in the charity sector.
-Many members of the team are also charity trustees and school governors with a deep understanding of the challenges that charities face.
+A number of BHP’s charity team members hold the ICAEW Diploma in Charity Accounting (DChA), demonstrating BHP’s high level of competence in charity accounting and financial management, which makes a real difference to organisations in the charity sector.
+Many team members are also charity trustees and school governors with a deep understanding of the challenges that charities face.

 Shaping the sector

-We are involved in shaping future financial issues through our involvement with the CFG and Charity Tax Group which means that we are able to keep clients at the forefront of developments.
+We are involved in shaping future financial issues through our involvement with the CFG and Charity Tax Group, which means that we can keep clients at the forefront of developments.

 balance - compliance and advisory